aws/aws-cdk/packages/@aws-cdk/aws-cognito/README.md

 });
 ```

+The default behavior of allowing read/write of all attributes is enforced at Client creation, and only those
+attributes available at that time will be included.
+If any attribute is added to the User Pool after the creation of the Client, that attribute will not be
+available unless explicitly specified.

 ### Domains

 After setting up an [app client](#app-clients), the address for the user pool's sign-up and sign-in webpages can be